 Local Leadership and Integration Fund (LLIF)

-Planned to launch in January 2021, the Local Leadership and Integration Fund (LLIF) is a new initiative established as part of the Prison Leavers Project, in turn part of the Ministry of Justice’s (MOJ) Reducing Reoffending Strategy.
+The Ministry of Justice (MOJ) recently opened applications to the Local Leadership and Integration Fund (LLIF), a new initiative established as part of the Prison Leavers Project, in turn part of the Ministry of Justice’s (MOJ) Reducing Reoffending Strategy.

 The Local Leadership and Integration Fund (LLIF) has been established in an attempt to address specific ‘local’ challenges for prison leavers in a particular area.
-It is being proposed as part of the Prison Leavers Innovation Challenge that recently closed an application round for a delivery partner.
+It is being proposed as part of the three distinct parts to the Prison Leavers Project, each testing a different approach: The Cross-sector teams, the Local Leadership and Integration Fund, and the Prison Leavers Innovation Challenge, expected to launch in Spring 2021.

 Applications and timescales

-The application process will involve detailing the nature of your partnership, including what role each organisations will play in the design, decision making and delivery of the project.
-Applicants will also need to detail each organisation current activities and previous experience and expertise in working with prison leavers and people in custody.
+The application process involves detailing the nature of your partnership, including what role each organisations will play in the design, decision making and delivery of the project.
+Applicants also need to detail each organisation current activities and previous experience and expertise in working with prison leavers and people in custody.

-Applicants will also need to provide an overview of their proposed programme.
-This section will need to cover information about the chosen local area, description of the programme, detailed delivery plan, mitigations against COVID-19 complications, and a cost breakdown.
-Applications should also provide details of how the proposal was initially developed, demonstrating that proposed partnerships were already working collaboratively in the design stages.
+Applicants also need to provide an overview of their proposed programme.
+This section will need to cover information about the chosen local area and a description of the programme.
+Applicants are also required to produce a detailed delivery/project plan a risk register, and a financial breakdown of project costs.
+Applications should provide details of how the proposal was initially developed, demonstrating that proposed partnerships were already working collaboratively in the design stages.

 Important considerations should be given to how pilot projects will be able to meet rigorous in-project evaluation required by the MOJ.